 Holding onto grudges isn’t healthy.
 Even if it’s in the back of your mind, you’re still wasting energy holding yourself back and staying in the past, instead of allowing yourself to move on and look forward.
 Replaying a bad situation over and over in your head can result in anxiety, depression, and even increased blood pressure.
+Forgiveness is the direction of longevity.
 Find a way to forgive.
 You’ll feel lighter and finally free of whatever it was that was holding you back.
+(5)

 6. Being Antisocial

 Spending time alone is great.
 It can be relaxing and peaceful.
 But don’t forget to plan a night with your family and friends every once in a while.
+Being social doesn’t mean you have to be a social butterfly, but longevity experts know that a strong social network will support your health for years.
 Being around people who care about you will increase inner joy.
 After all, laughter is the best medicine.
+(6)